 Step 2: Setting Up the Video Streaming Service for the Webcam

 Here, the video from the raspberry pi is broadcasted on the local network.
 Any device on this network can view the video from the webcam.To do this, you need to first install the mjpg streamer.
 Use these commands to install it:

 sudo apt-get install imagemagick

-libv4l-dev and libjpeg8-dev serve as dependencies, imagemagick is used for installation whereas subversion is used for installing open source softwares.
-In order to download and compile the code use these commands :
+libv4l-dev and libjpeg8-dev serve as dependencies, ImageMagick is used for installation whereas subversion is used for installing open source software.
+In order to download and compile the code use these commands:

 svn co https://svn.code.sf.net/p/mjpg-streamer/code/

 Next, to run this service and to begin streaming use the following command:

 mjpg_streamer -i "/usr/lib/input_uvc.so -d /dev/video0 -y -r 640x480 -f 10" -o "/usr/lib/output_http.so -p 8090 -w /var/www/mjpg_streamer"

 - -d represents the video device